Forschungsinteressen/Research Interests Human-Computer Interaction; Design; Computer Supported Cooperative Work; Ubiquitous Computing; Health IT.

 Simone Kriglstein, studied computer science at the Vienna University of Technology and graduated with distinction in 2005.
 Her thesis dealt with “Visual Perception and Interface Design”.
 She received her Doctoral degree (Dr. techn., Computer Science, with distinction) from the University of Vien...

-Toni works on the TEAM project and will (hopefully) develop a technological toolkit which helps increase resilience.
+Toni works on the TEAM project and is developing a technological toolkit which will support mental health prevention approaches.
 For this purpose he joined TU Wien in May 2017 and will stay there until May 2020.
-Originally Toni was trained as a Designer for Media and Communication in between 2006 and 2009.
-Betw...
+Originally Toni was trained as a Designer for Media and Communication in between 2006 an...